ackben0226/Generative-AI-for-Health-Support-Chatbot/README.md

 - 💡 Generates a detailed, user-specific response using OpenAI's language model.

 __🎛️ Customization__
-- 🔄 Modify Customer Data
+- __🔄 Modify Customer Data__
-Update the CSV file with additional insights or fields to enhance responses.
+</br>Update the CSV file with additional insights or fields to enhance responses.

 __🎨 Adjust LLM Behaviour__
 - 🔥 Modify the temperature parameter for more or less creative responses.